resources

 • Be prepared to meet and update your plan(s), if needed.

-• Board of Education reviews and approves TSSP & LAND Trust plans and submit to USBE (deadline May 17 Board of Education meeting)
+• Board of Education reviews and approves TSSP & LAND Trust plans and submit to USBE (May 13 Board of Education meeting).

 • Assure that the current year’s LAND Trust funds and TSSA funds were spent according to current year’s plans.
-Determine if your current year’s plan made a difference in the area of your goals.
+Determine if your current year’s plan made a difference in the area of your goals (discussion using data).

 • Be prepared to meet and update your plan(s), if needed.